← Blog

 It doesn’t earn its place if:

-- You’re inside a fully Figma-led workflow with a mature token pipeline already running through Style Dictionary or similar — design.md is lighter than what you have
+• You’re inside a Figma-led workflow with a mature DTCG pipeline through Style Dictionary or similar — design.md is lighter than what you have, and you’d be downgrading

 For AI-native product teams running design.md alongside other AI workflow files (CLAUDE.md, AGENTS.md), it slots in cleanly.
 One markdown file per concern.
 No build step.
 No JSON schema to fight.
 The cost of trying it is one file in the repo root and a lint command.

-For platforms building agent-driven generation surfaces — including unified AI generation layers that route requests across multiple models and need to keep brand context consistent across each call — design.md is the closest thing the ecosystem has right now to a portable contract between a brand and an agent.
+For platforms building agent-driven generation surfaces — including unified AI generation layers that route requests across multiple models and need brand context to hold across each call — design.md is the closest thing the ecosystem has to a portable contract between a brand and an agent.
 According to the Google Labs announcement, the format was built specifically to be exportable and importable across tools.
 That portability is the point.

 FAQ